-It’s cliché to say that, “to teach is to learn.”
-But the truth is, every lesson we bring to our children is something we need to hear too.
+It may be cliché to say, “To teach is to learn,” but it also true.
+Every lesson we bring to our children is something we need to hear too.

 Elaborate the teaching equation to highlight a “principle of the week” at home.
-A week devoted to conversations about honesty.
+One week devoted to conversations about honesty.
 Another week highlighting trust.
-Then a week where everyone in the family pledges one act of selflessness per day, then shares over dinner.
+Then another week where everyone in the family pledges one act of selflessness daily then shares what that act was over dinner.

 Online Registration has closed.